jclehner/nmrpflash/README.md

 You must install your Linux distribution's `libpcap` and `libnl-3` packages (exact names will vary depending on your distribution).

-On Debian based distros you can install these dependencies with
+On Debian based distros (such as Ubuntu) you can install these dependencies with

     sudo apt install libpcap libnl-3